MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 ## When to use the priority queue pattern

-- *Varying task urgency and importance*: When tasks have different levels of urgency and importance, and you need to ensure that more critical tasks are processed before less critical ones.
+*Varying task urgency and importance*: Tasks with different levels of urgency and importance need to ensure that more critical tasks are processed before less critical ones.

-- *Service level agreements*: When offering different service level guarantees to individual clients, ensuring that high-priority clients receive better performance and availability.
+*Service level agreements*: Offering different service level guarantees to clients requires ensuring that high-priority clients receive better performance and availability.

-- *Workload management*: When workloads must manage tasks that require immediate attention while allowing less urgent tasks to wait, facilitating efficient task processing based on priority.
+*Workload management*: Managing workloads involves addressing tasks that require immediate attention while allowing less urgent tasks to wait, facilitating efficient task processing based on priority.

 ## Workload design